 Although Marcuse breaks with Heidegger in 1932, for some scholars the break is not all that clear.
 Martin Jay claims that when Marcuse joined the Institute, the influence of Horkheimer was so great that Marcuse “abandoned Heidegger’s vocabulary, as the impact of phenomenology on his thinking began to recede” (Jay 1973: 76).
 However, in a letter to Horkheimer on May 13, 1935, Adorno strongly suggests that Marcuse was still a Heideggerian (Marcuse/Kellner 1998: 16 n.22).
 One must, however, maintain some level of suspicion of Adorno’s claim since he and Marcuse were engaged in competition for Horkheimer’s favor.
 Nevertheless, the question of Marcuse’s Heideggerianism is still of interests for Marcuse scholars.
 For example, Richard Wolin writes: “In Marcuse’s postwar writings, the Heideggerian dimension is muted but nevertheless traceable” (Wolin 2001: 167).

 Does Marcuse continue to employ Heideggerian ideas in a new language?
 Is Marcuse’s critique of one-dimensionality nothing more than a Heideggerian critique of inauthenticity?
 Both terms refer to “a mass society of blind conformity” (Wolin 2001: 168).
 Wolin also raises the question of parallels between Heidegger’s ontological elitism and Marcuse’s notion of an “educational dictatorship” (Wolin 2001: 172).
 The issue of an educational dictatorship occurs in Eros and Civilization (1955) as well as in “Repressive Tolerance” (1965) and reflects Marcuse’s pessimism about the development of radical consciousness in the working class.
 The problem of some form of intellectual elitism is not only found in Heidegger but in Marxism itself.
 One need only think about Lenin’s notion of the Vanguard.
 However, whether the source be Heidegger or certain Marxists, the wave toward elitism, in one form or another, remains a problem in Marcuse’s work.

-In 1932 Marcuse published one of the first reviews of the newly published 1844 Manuscripts entitled “Neue Quellen zur Grundlegung des historischen Materialismus” (New Sources on the Foundation of Historical Materialism), According to Marcuse, the 1844 Manuscripts would accomplish two things.
+In 1932 Marcuse published one of the first reviews of the newly published 1844 Manuscripts entitled “Neue Quellen zur Grundlegung des historischen Materialismus” (New Sources on the Foundation of Historical Materialism).
+According to Marcuse, the 1844 Manuscripts had the possibility to accomplish two things.